What is an audit log?

 Admin audit logs

 When it comes to administrators, the audit logs capture critical activities like user account management, configuration changes, and permission adjustments.
-These audit logs provide a clear and helpful trail of administrative actions that can impact the organization’s security and compliance status.

 Audit logs and M365 services